Low-Maintenance Houseplants for Beginners

 Spider Plant

-A classic houseplant that’s been popular for decades—for good reason.
+A classic houseplant that has been very popular for decades

 Why beginners succeed with it: